Flamindemigod/AGMG-Tools/Readme.md

 3. **Running GBT**: Execute GBT commands to perform various tasks such as building textures, generating texture mod inis, linking mods, and more.
 Use `gbt run watch` to start up the watcher.

-> Use `gbt --help` to see available commands and their descriptions.
+4. **Exporting Mods** Most of the stuff in blender will remain the same as the guide made by Silent.
+However during the export.
+Navigate to the `Source/Model` Folder and save the with the name of the original object. in this case, `Furina.vb` and turn off `use foldername when exporting`.
+And Voila, the project should export and rebuild all your textures.

-4. **Self-Update**: Keep GBT up to date by running:
+5. **Self-Update**: Keep GBT up to date by running:

    ```bash
    gbt update